Articles

 Form-finding of minimal surface membranes is investigated in this paper.
 A curved quadrilateral finite element is used to provide a numerical representation of a thin surface (structural membrane) established between fixed or flexible boundaries.
 Pre-stress is introduced to generate the form.
 Application of the matrix based finite element method to the vector based dynamic relaxation algorithm is presented.
 When analysing minimal surfaces, the assumption of large strains is shown to lead to a stress deviation at equilibrium.
 Various techniques are proposed to improve the numerical stability of the solution algorithm.
 The resulting final numerical model adequately represents both large displacements and large summative strains.
 Comparisons between numerical and experimental solutions to several minimal surfaces demonstrate the accuracy of the proposed formulation.

-Dynamic analysis of tension structures, B Tabarrok, Z Qin, Computers & Structures, Volume 62, Number 3, 1997.
+Dynamic analysis of tension structures, B Tabarrok, Z Qin, Computers & Structures, Vol 62, # 3, 1997.

 The equations of motion for curved membranes are determined via Hamilton’s principle and subsequently solved by the finite element method.
 Initially linearized equations are determined by considering small amplitude oscillations about the position of static equilibrium: Later, more accurate equations are determined by taking account of geometrical nonlinearities in the displacement-strain relationships.